Varshitha5117/Tech_Kart/README.md

-# Tech_KartHere’s a clean and clear README.md for your e-commerce project, up to the current stage (Add to Cart, Cart Page, Checkout View & Templates, Basic Routing):

-markdown
-Copy
-Edit
 # 🛒 TechKart - E-commerce Web App (In Progress)

 TechKart is a custom-built full-stack e-commerce web application using *Django* for the backend and HTML/CSS/JavaScript for the frontend.
 It is designed to sell electronics and features a user-friendly shopping experience.